-✗ Not found: This record type is missing from your domain.
-This could negatively impact your email deliverability and security.
+Not found: This record is missing from your domain.
+This will negatively impact your DNS score and could negatively impact your email deliverability and security.

 Critical Issue: Without MX records, your domain cannot receive email.
 This is essential for any domain that needs to receive email.